| |

 |

-comments.
-It has been a real eye opener since your first visit and
+your comments.
+It has been a real eye opener since your first visit

-recent problems has meant she has found it difficult to assert her
+problems has meant she has found it difficult to assert her authority

 Regards